datengaertnerei/test-data-service/README.md

 You have to keep that in your password vault.
 It will not show again.
 Currently you can only reset it by removing it from the embedded H2 database manually.

 After startup you can navigate to [https://localhost:8443/](https://localhost:8443/) in your browser.
-It will ask for Basic Authentication (admin and the generated password) and the show a random generated person.
+It will ask for Basic Authentication (admin and the generated password) and then show a random generated person.
 There is a link on that page to the included Swagger UI.

 ![image](https://user-images.githubusercontent.com/44938643/90776994-242fc300-e2fb-11ea-83c7-0fafdb2a70ed.png)